Sophie B. Hawkins

-Sophie Ballantine Hawkins (born November 1, 1964) is an American singer-songwriter, musician and painter.
+Sophie Ballantine Hawkins (born November 1, 1964) is an American singer-songwriter.
 Born in New York City, she attended the Manhattan School of Music for a year as a percussionist before leaving to pursue a music career.
-She achieved critical and commercial success with her first two albums, producing a string of single hits including "Damn I Wish I Was Your Lover", "Right Beside You", and "As I Lay Me Down".
+In the 1990s, she achieved critical and commercial success with her first two albums, producing a string of single hits including "Damn I Wish I Was Your Lover", "Right Beside You", and "As I Lay Me Down".
 A dispute with her record label Sony Music over her third album, Timbre, led her to establish her own independent label, Trumpet Swan Productions, which has published her subsequent recordings.

 Hawkins is a long-time supporter of animal rights and environmental causes.
 She is also a social and political activist, supporting events promoting women in music and LGBT rights.

 Career

 Hawkins's debut album, Tongues and Tails, was released in 1992.
 It achieved both worldwide commercial success and critical acclaim, earning her a Grammy Award nomination for Best New Artist in 1993.
-The single "Damn I Wish I Was Your Lover" went to #5 on the Billboard Hot 100 singles chart in the US and was also a Top 20 hit in the UK, peaking at #14.
-Hawkins was asked to perform Bob Dylan's "I Want You", which she covered on Tongues and Tails, for the 1992 Madison Square Garden concert honoring Dylan's 30th anniversary as a musician; this was later released as The 30th Anniversary Concert Celebration, but her performance was omitted.
+The single "Damn I Wish I Was Your Lover" went to number 5 on the Billboard Hot 100 singles chart in the US and was also a Top 20 hit in the UK, peaking at number 14.
+Hawkins was asked to perform Bob Dylan's "I Want You", which she had covered on Tongues and Tails, for the 1992 Madison Square Garden concert honoring Dylan's 30th anniversary as a musician; this was later released as The 30th Anniversary Concert Celebration, but her performance was omitted.

 Whaler, her second album, was released in 1994.
 Produced by Stephen Lipson, it also contained a US top 10 hit, "As I Lay Me Down", and was certified gold.
-Three singles from the album made the UK Top 40, including "Right Beside You", which peaked at #13.
+Three singles from the album made the UK Top 40, including "Right Beside You", which peaked at number 13.
 The same year, Hawkins posed nude for Interview.
 As she explained to Ed Rampell in an interview for Q magazine, she met the photographer, Bruce Weber, and was asked if she would do a photoshoot with him.
 While she had provided her own clothes, Weber deliberately had her wear an unflattering dress as part of his plan to convince Hawkins to disrobe during the shoot.

-A 1998 documentary by Gigi Gaston, titled The Cream Will Rise, followed Hawkins during one of her tours and captured her struggle to deal with past troubles with her family, including her mother and brother.
+A 1998 documentary by Gigi Gaston, The Cream Will Rise, followed Hawkins during one of her tours and captured her struggle to deal with past troubles with her family, including her mother and brother.
 Music by Hawkins was included throughout the film.